 CAS.log – The Content Access service.
 Maintains the local package cache on the client.

-We can see the package/content information from the CAS.log and the folder name that holds the packages and application files.
+The package/content information and the folder name for the packages and application files can be seen in the CAS.log.

 $string=Read-CMLogfile -path $caslogpath

-Read the Cas.log and look for the content id where the same log line has the location of the package folder.
+Read the Cas.log and look for the content ID where the same log line has the package folder’s location.

 From CAS.log